 On June 14, 2011, Northeastern University's President Joseph Aoun convened a group of university presidents and officials from the U.S. Department of Education, including Under Secretary Dr. Martha Kanter, to discuss the Administrations proposal to expand the Perkins Loan program.
 This program is essential in providing financial support to the neediest students at higher education institutions across the country.
 The meeting served as the first step in a national dialogue needed to strengthen the program, which is scheduled for elimination in 2014.

 The Federal Perkins Loan Dialogue built on a letter President Aoun and a group of 33 other college and university leaders sent to the Department of Education this past February.
-The Boston Globe reported on this letter after it was sent in February.

 The Department of Education has published their rationale for interpreting the termination date of the Perkins Loan Program.
 The first date, October 1, 2012, is the date given for the return of federal Perkins loan funds to the DOE; the second date, September 30, 2014, is the end date for the authorization for the Perkins Loan Program.